Shuhei Kawasaki

-Shuhei Kawasaki (川﨑 修平, Kawasaki Shuhei) is a Japanese professional footballer who plays as a forward or winger for Tokyo Verdy, on loan from Portimonense S.C..
+Shuhei Kawasaki (川﨑 修平, Kawasaki Shuhei) is a Japanese professional footballer who plays as a forward or winger for Nara Club.

 Club career

 On 18 May 2019, Kawasaki made his league debut for Gamba Osaka U23 against Kataller Toyama.
 On 4 November 2019, Kawasaki scored once and assisted once against SC Sagamihara, with Gamba Osaka announcing he would be promoted to the first team from the 2020 season.
 He won the J3 Meiji Yasuda J.League KONAMI Monthly MVP award for August 2020 after scoring 5 times and assisting three times.

 Kawasaki made his league debut for Gamba Osaka against Vegalta Sendai on 9 September 2020.

 On 10 September 2021, Kawasaki signed a five-year contract with Portimonense in Portugal.

 On 8 January 2023, Kawasaki was announced at Vissel Kobe on a one year loan.

 On 31 March 2025, Kawasaki was announced at Tokyo Verdy on a one year loan.